-Analysis of useable reserves over last five years
+Exhibit 4Analysis of useable reserves over last five years

-Source: Scotland Excel annual report and accounts 2012/13 - 2016/17
+Source: Clydeplan annual report and accounts 2012/13 - 2016/17

-Part 4 Governance and transparency
+Governance and transparency

 The Joint Committee has appropriate governance arrangements in place to support the scrutiny of decision making.
+However, the contract standing orders require review and update.

-The Joint Committee is open and transparent in the way it conducts it business; the public can attend meetings and access agendas and meeting papers.
+The Joint Committee is open and transparent in the way it conducts its business; the public can attend meetings and access agendas and meeting papers.